It is possible to do some easy mountain biking with a tag along trailer on the back. There are some draw backs of course...

-But even if he was peddling on his own, taking his own bike wouldn’t be an option for the ground and distance we were covering, so the tag long trailer, which is now almost a permanent fixture to my bike, had to come along.
+But even if he were peddling on his own, taking his bike wouldn't be an option for the ground and distance we were covering, so the tag-long trailer, which is now almost a permanent fixture to my bike, had to come along.

 An Easy Mountain Biking Route

 We're lucky where we live in that there's a good area to mountain bike on Haughmond Hill.

 This is a Forestry Commission area, but it is much smaller than their larger visitor centres and doesn't have the 'red' and 'black' runs you can find elsewhere.
 Instead, there are just lots of trails for bikes, and most aren't too technical.

 I've been biking on Haughmond Hill for decades.
 When I was young, getting there used to be down narrow grass tracks, and there were only a few trails around the back of the hill that few people knew about.

 Now there's a good bike route from Shrewsbury that connects with the town's cycle paths, so we could get there without worrying about roads.

 It was fantastic to see so many people, from real mountain biking enthusiasts to families, out for a ride, enjoying a day out in the saddle and sunshine.